soruaaa/cityengine_for_unreal/README.md

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

-## Contributing

-Esri welcomes contributions from anyone and everyone.
-Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing Information

 CityEngine for Unreal Engine is free for personal, educational, and non-commercial use.
 Commercial use requires at least one commercial license of the latest CityEngine version installed in the organization.
 Redistribution or web service offerings are not allowed unless expressly permitted.

-CityEngine for Unreal Engine is under the same license as the included [CityEngine SDK](https://github.com/Esri/esri-cityengine-sdk#licensing).
-An exception is the CityEngine for Unreal Engine source code (without CityEngine SDK, binaries, or object code), which is licensed under the Apache License, Version 2.0 (the “License”); you may not use this work except in compliance with the License.
-You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.

 For questions or enquiries, please contact the Esri CityEngine team (cityengine-info@esri.com).